-Vinales is a beautiful, lush, green valley located about 3 hours outside of Havana.
-I was able to stop for a couple of days in route from Playa Larga to Havana but a day trip from Havana is totally doable as well.
-You can catch the Viazul bus or take a shared taxi ($20 CUC/person).
+Vinales is a beautiful, lush, green valley located about 3 hours from Havana, Cuba.
+I was able to stop for a couple of days in route from Playa Larga to Havana.
+A day trip from Havana is also doable, if that is all the time you have.
+From Havana, you can take the Viazul bus or a shared taxi ($20 CUC/person) there.
 “Isn’t Vinales just a bunch of farmland?” you ask.
-I did visit a tobacco farm, but besides being absolutely gorgeous, there is actually a lot to see and do in Vinales.
+I did visit a tobacco farm, but there is actually a lot to see and do in the absolutely gorgeous, Vinales, Cuba.
 I highly recommend working it into your trip.
 It was one of the highlights of mine.

 Where to Stay